readium/readium-js-viewer/README.md

 To test the ReadiumJS viewer on any static web server:

    * clone https://github.com/readium/readium-js-viewer.git into a content directory in your web server (e.g. into a "www/readium-js-viewer" folder)
+   * for zipped EPUB files support, configure your web server for [HTTP Byte Serving](http://en.wikipedia.org/wiki/Byte_serving) so that Readium.js library can fetch only the necessary portions of a zipped EPUB file that contain content for the displayed page
    * visit yourdomain/readium-js-viewer/index.html and enjoy! (access additional sample EPUB files with the rightmost button)
    * there is no step three! (but it is not recommended to deploy the build-related files onto a publicly-accessible server)